bashpack-project/bashpack/README.md

 ### Subcommand management

-Install subcommand from the repositories
+Install a subcommand from the repositories
 ```sh
 sudo bp --get <subcommand>
 ```